- Contest period: 1500z for 24 hours. Maxmimum on time 14 hours. Off times must be a minimum of 30 minutes with no QSOs.

 Score: Final score equals the total number of QSO points.
 There is no multiplier for different grids worked.
-Stations running more than 5 watts, but no more than 100 watts multiply their score by 1.5.
-Stations running less 5 watts or less multiply their score by 3.
+Stations running more than five watts, but no more than 100 watts multiply their score by 1.5.
+Stations running less five watts or less multiply their score by three.
 Scores will be grouped by category.

-Paper entries will only be accepted for logs with fewer than 50 QSOs and for the December event.
+Paper entries will only be accepted for the December event fewer than 50 QSOs.
 Mail to BARC 50335 NW Hayward Road, Manning, OR 97125.

 Plaques will are awarded only for the Big Stew in December.
 To volunteer to sponsor a plaque, contact Lew Sayre, W7EW at email@example.com.
 A list of the plaques sponsored can be found our web page www.kkn.net/stew.

 To "apply" for a plaque such as a first time entry - or other special category, please include this information in your SOAPBOX fields on the Cabrillo log.
 Information contained elsewhere in your e-mail may not be seen by the log checkers.
 If you use the log uploader tool, there are convenient check offs for the plaques you qualify for.